jjalal1234/Expense-Tracking-System/README.md

 # Expense Management System

-This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
+This project was created during Python Crouse.
+The GUI was developed using Streamlit and backend server was developed using FastAPI.

 ## Project Structure